Sat, 27 Sep 2008

 MOTIVATION

-Perl aims to be rather close to natural languages, and in natural language you often say things like "if the result is $this or $that" instead of saying "if the result is $this or the result $that".
+Perl aims to be rather close to natural languages, and in natural language you often say things like "if the result is $this or $that" instead of saying "if the result is $this or the result is $that".
 Most programming languages only allow (a translation of) the latter, which feels a bit clumsy.
 With junctions Perl 6 allows the former as well.

 It also allows you to write many comparisons very easily that otherwise require loops.